Panzer Dragoon Saga: Story

 Rather than create a "save-the-world" story with a large cast, Futatsugi concentrated on a small number of characters who the player would be "really close to", which he felt would make the story meaningful.
 Although Edge is not a silent protagonist, Futatsugi minimized his dialogue outside cutscenes to focus on Azel's story, who he felt was the most important character.
-Early versions had Edge as an imperial soldier who defects, and Craymen had an extensive backstory explaining his motivations for betraying the Empire; both were cut for time.
+Early versions had Edge as an imperial soldier who defects, and Craymen had an extensive backstory explaining his motivations for betraying the Empire.
+Both were cut for time.

-Saga features full voice acting.
+Panzer Dragoon Saga features full voice acting and full motion video (FMV) cutscenes, as well as cutscenes which run on the game's 3D engine in real time.
 By contrast, the Final Fantasy series did not feature voice acting until Final Fantasy X, released three years later.
+Edge was played by Akira Ishida, Azel by Maaya Sakamoto, Craymen by Masatō Ibu, Paet by Hiroaki Hirata, the Emperor by Chikao Ohtsuka, Arwen by Chikao's son Akio Otsuka, Zastava by Tōru Ōkawa, and Gash by Hōchū Ōtsuka.
 Sega estimated that the script amounted to more than 1,500 pages of Japanese text.
-Like the other Panzer Dragoon games, Saga features a fictional language, "Panzerese", which combines elements of Ancient Greek, Latin and Russian.
-Saga only features Panzerese in the introduction and end sequences, with the rest of the dialogue in Japanese.
-The Japanese voice acting was subtitled rather than dubbed in English.
+In the English-language versions, the voice acting was subtitled rather than dubbed.
+Like the other Panzer Dragoon games, Saga features a fictional language, Panzerese, which combines elements of Ancient Greek, Latin and Russian.
+Panzerese is only used in the introduction and end sequences, with the rest of the dialogue in Japanese.

 The localizers were given incomplete translations and little supervision, and so inserted their own story interpretations, embellishing details and creating names for monsters.
-One of the localizers, Chris Lucich, read several dark fantasy novels for inspiration, hoping to create a "dark post-apocalyptic feel”.
+The localizer Chris Lucich read dark fantasy novels for inspiration, hoping to create a "dark post-apocalyptic feel".
 The biggest change was in the depiction of the relationship between Edge and Azel.
-According to Futatsugi, the romance is obvious in the Japanese version from a Japanese perspective, but would have been lost on a Western audience, as emotions are expressed more directly in English.
-Lucich said later that Saga featured one of the first meaningful love stories in a video game.
+According to Futatsugi, their romance is obvious in Japanese but would have been lost on a western audience as emotions are expressed more directly in English.
+Lucich felt Panzer Dragoon Saga featured one of the first meaningful love stories in a video game.

 The team wanted to keep some elements open to interpretation and hoped to "leave space for players' imaginations" by not revealing everything about the world.
-In Kusunoki's interpretation, Edge dies at the beginning of the story when he is shot, and is brought back to life temporarily by the player; when the game ends, Edge dies again.
+In Kusunoki's interpretation, Edge dies at the beginning of the story when he is shot, is revived temporarily by the player, and dies again when the game ends.